 7) Other possible grounds for doubting the intentions

-Perhaps, apart from the aforesaid, there are many additional factors that may be considered during the assessment process.
+Perhaps, apart from the aforesaid, the assessment process may consider many additional factors.
 However, some of the more common reasons for doubting an applicant’s intentions are:

 Previous History of Deception and UK visitor visa application